hyperlane-dev/hyperlane-ai/dataset/dataset.md

 /// Implementation of Parse trait for FromStreamData.
 ///
 /// This implementation handles parsing of macro attributes that specify stream processing parameters.
-/// It supports various parameter combinations including buffer size, variable name, or both.
+/// It supports various parameter combinations including request config, variable name, or both.
 /// The parser validates input syntax and semantic correctness according to the macro's requirements.
 ///
 /// # Arguments